aiplanethub/5-week_Data_Science_Bootcamp/week-1/157-Day 6: Pre - session preparation: EDA (Exploratory Data Analysis & Data Preprocessing).md

 * Data Pre-processing
 * Exploratory Data Analysis

-We will focus on Data Pre-processing and Exploratory Data Analysis in the session below.
+We will focus on Data Pre-processing and Exploratory Data Analysis in the next session.

 ### Data Pre-processing